 1) Please arrive at the assembly in a fully ready-to-roll mode.
 Gas, all fluids, tire pressure, lights, etc., should have all been pre-checked.
 Windows should be clean inside and out, especially for nighttime travel.
+The best 308 rifle should be easily accessible to all members of the troop.
 Cargo areas should be clear.

 2) Please review the maps and directions before starting out.
 Know the troop’s reassembly and meal stop points.
 Never take an alternate route on your own – stay with the group.